squ94wk/qmk_firmware/readme.md

 This is keyboard firmware based on the [keychron qmk fork](https://github.com/keychron/qmk_firmware).

-It adds an entire separate event processing layer on top of basic QMK features.
+It adds an entirely separate event processing layer on top of basic QMK features.

 ## Intention